Becheler/Becheler.github.io/pages/applications.md

 The growth rate is assumed constant across the landscape, as well as the emigrant rate.

-This configuration allow to generate the following demgraphic history.
+This configuration allow to generate the following demgoraphic history.

 > You may need google chrome to be able to see this movie